-By the R package, 5702 upregulated DEGs and 3134 downregulated DEGs were identified from tumor and normal samples obtained from the TCGA database.
-Additionally, 3404 upregulated DEGs and 2321 downregulated DEGs were identified from the GSE39582 dataset, while 1121 upregulated DEGs and 1087 downregulated DEGs were identified from the GSE44861 dataset (Figures 1A-1C).
-Among them, ALR3 was within the range of up-regulated DEGs in these three datasets.
-Subsequent Wilcoxon tests revealed significant overexpression of ARL3 in tumor samples from the TCGA-COAD dataset, GSE39582 dataset, and GSE44861 dataset (Figures 1D-1F).
+Using the R package, 5702 upregulated DEGs and 3134 downregulated DEGs were identified from tumor and normal samples obtained from the TCGA database.
+Additionally, 3404 upregulated DEGs and 2321 downregulated DEGs were identified from the GSE39582 dataset, while 1121 upregulated DEGs and 1087 downregulated DEGs were identified from the GSE44861 dataset (Figure 1A-1C).
+Among them, ARL3 was within the range of up-regulated DEGs in these three datasets.
+Subsequent Wilcoxon tests revealed significant overexpression of ARL3 in tumor samples from the TCGA-COAD dataset, GSE39582 dataset, and GSE44861 dataset (Figure 1D-1F).
 Immunohistochemical analysis of the HPA database showed markedly elevated expression of ARL3 in COAD tumor tissue compared with adjacent normal colon tissue (Figure 1G).
-KM survival assay revealed that elevated expression analysis demonstrated that there was a substantial correlation between the diseased stage and the differential expression of ARL3(pT, pN, and pTNM) of COAD patients (Supplementary figure 1 and Supplementary Table 2).
-It is suggested that ARL3 expression may serve as a predictive measure of COAD progression.
+KM survival assay revealed that elevated expression of ARL3 resulted in a worse patient prognosis (Figure 1H).
+Furthermore, clinical expression analysis demonstrated a substantial correlation between the diseased stage and the differential expression of ARL3 (pT, pN, and pTNM) in COAD patients (Figure S1 and Table S1).
+This suggests that ARL3 expression may serve as a predictive measure of COAD progression.